jongpie/NebulaLogger/README.md

     -   `Log__c.ClosedDate__c` - The datetime that the log was closed
     -   `Log__c.IsClosed__c` - Indicates if the log is closed, based on the selected status (and associated config in the 'Log Status' custom metadata type)
     -   `Log__c.IsResolved__c` - Indicates if the log is resolved (meaning that it required analaysis/work, which has been completed).
 Only closed statuses can be considered resolved.
 This is also driven based on the selected status (and associated config in the 'Log Status' custom metadata type)
 -   To customize the statuses provided, simply update the picklist values for `Log__c.Status__c` and create/update corresponding records in the custom metadata type `LogStatus__mdt`.
-This custom metadata type controls which statuses are considerd closed and resolved.
+This custom metadata type controls which statuses are considered closed and resolved.

 ---